OUTEXPRESSION newspaper is a not a for profit publication of Gay West Community

 a better location, than the Church Street Gay Village for his new restaurant.

-The Hogtown Cure Deli & Cafe will open late Fall of 2012 at the northwest
+The Hogtown Cure Deli & Cafe opened December 21, 2012 at the northwest

 corner of Dufferin & Dundas St. West.
-The new owners are Chris Schroer,
+They offer great products from

 foods, treats and sweets, soups and made to order sandwiches, including some